PTM public gatherings: Lahore

 PTM held a public gathering in the Punjab province of Pakistan on 22 April at the historical Mochi Gate, Lahore.
 Attended by over 8,000 people, the gathering was hosted by Lahore Left Front (LLF).
 In May 2018, LLF was formed by 17 left wing parties whose objective was to revive Left-wing politics in country and counter prevailing religious fundamentalism.
 The objectives of this gathering was to inform Punjab people about Pushtuns ordeal in war-hit areas of country and uniting exploited masses of Punjab and Pushtuns - as well highlighting woes of ordinary Pushtun workers in Lahore.
 Just one day before gathering, Lahore district administration rejected permission to hold gathering and arrested its leading activists including Ali Wazir, Ismat Shahjahan, Bilawal Mandokhel, and Muzammil.
 This act of administration was sharply criticized by public as well as notable politicians of country like Maryam Nawaz, Pervaiz Rashid, and Bilawal Bhutto Zardari.

-Despite of all hurdles, Lahore public gathering was held as per plan.
+Despite all hurdles, the Lahore public gathering was held as per plan.
 In this rally, PTM leaders asserted their demands and announced future rallies in Karachi & Swat.
 Two days after this successful gathering, Corps Commander Peshawar Lt General Nazir Ahmed declared that PTM demands are genuine and military is ready for talks.
 According to media reports, military had formed a committee to talk to PTM leaders and discuss their demands.